 Whether you’re moving across the country, just bought a new puppy from an out-of-state breeder, or are planning a long vacation, there are times you need to hire a pet shipping company.
+According to APPA National Pet Owners Survey, 78% of people travel with their pets, which is totally understandable.
 Pets are like family members; you don’t want them to be treated like a piece of cargo during long-distance trips.
 So, naturally, you want the safest, most efficient, and most reliable travel experience for your beloved pets.

 Blue Collar Pet Transport is a well-known name in the pet delivery industry, with years of experience and a good reputation.
 However, it’s always a good idea to shop around when looking for a pet transportation company.
 With a little research, you may be able to find a better deal, quicker service, or one with a better track record of reliability.

 Here are eight great alternatives to Blue Collar Pet Transport for your pet’s upcoming long-distance trip.

 Airpets International has been in the pet shipping business for over 50 years.
 Though the company was founded in the United Kingdom, it has expanded internationally.
 As the name would suggest, the company focuses on air travel, though it does offer some ground service.

 Benefits of Airpets International